hlappal/minesweeper/README.md

 # minesweeper
 ## A minesweeper game project.

-Just-for-fun project for recreating the classic Minesweeper game in Python.
+Just-for-fun project for recreating the classic Minesweeper game in Python 3.10.